Xilinx/xacc/docs/frameworks.md

 [Fletcher](https://github.com/abs-tudelft) has platform support for [Alveo](https://github.com/abs-tudelft/fletcher-alveo)

 ### Fortran-HLS
-A tool that enables Fortran in the AMD Xilinx Vitis ecosystem by adapting the LLVM IR to be compliant with the requirements of the Vitis backend.
+A tool that enables Fortran in the AMD Vitis ecosystem by adapting the LLVM IR to be compliant with the requirements of the Vitis backend.
 It adds support to the HLS constructs in Fortran.
 Legacy Fortran codes can now be run on FPGA and optimised directly in the native language without the costly manual conversion to C++.
 [Fortran-HLS repository](https://gitlab.com/cerl/fortran-hls)

 ### hlslib